mhzsam/fadak/README.md

-# ZApplication
+#
-sample of Clean Architecture And middleware auth using EF
+this is sample project => efcore6 bulk insert bulk update